Bulk properties of the Airy line ensemble: The bridge representation

 \end{theorem}

-Theorem \ref{T:bridge-rep} can be thought of as giving a quantitative version of the Brownian Gibbs property for the Airy line ensemble.
-In particular, it allows us to apply the Brownian Gibbs property to large patches in the Airy line ensemble without having to worry about boundary conditions or long-range interactions between lines (note that the components in $G_k(t_k, \ell_k, k^{-1/3 - \ga/4})$ are of bounded size as we take $k \to \infty$ by Proposition \ref{P:delta-chains} as long as the growth of $\ell_k$ is bounded by $k^{a}$ for some $a$).
+Theorem~\ref{T:bridge-rep} can be thought of as giving a quantitative version of the Brownian Gibbs property.
+In particular, it allows us to apply the Brownian Gibbs property to large patches in $\scrL$ without having to worry about boundary conditions or long-range interactions between lines (e.g. for a fixed value of $\ga$, the components in $G_k(t_k, t k^{2/3 + \ga}, k^{-1/3 - \ga/4})$ are of bounded size as we take $k \to \infty$ by Proposition~\ref{P:delta-chains-i}).